 Over time, phenomenography has been adopted and adapted by researchers in various fields beyond education.
 It has been used in healthcare, business, psychology, and other disciplines to explore how individuals and groups perceive and experience different aspects of their work, health, and everyday lives.
 Despite its expansion into new areas, the core principles of phenomenography—its focus on variation in experience and its commitment to describing rather than evaluating these experiences—have remained central to its application.

 Phenomenography is based on several key assumptions that distinguish it from other qualitative research methods.
-Understanding these assumptions is crucial for appreciating how phenomenography functions as a research approach and what it aims to achieve.
+Understanding these assumptions is important for appreciating how phenomenography functions as a research approach and what it aims to achieve.

 First, phenomenography assumes that there is no single, objective reality that can be fully understood or represented.
 Instead, it posits that reality is experienced differently by different individuals, and these experiences are shaped by a variety of factors, including cultural, social, and personal contexts.
 This assumption means that phenomenography is not concerned with determining the "correct" or "true" understanding of a phenomenon but with exploring and categorizing the different ways it is perceived and understood by different people.